 GFL appealed certain terms and conditions in the permit.
 It submitted that compliance with those terms of the permit would likely increase the odours from the facility, and those terms conflicted with other permit terms requiring best operating practices.

-In addition, the Board received 17 appeals from local residents (the “Resident Appellants”).
+In addition, the Board received 17 appeals from local residents.
 In general, they objected to the permit on the basis that odours from the facility are adversely affecting the them, odours have increased over time because GFL is not using best operating practices, and the permit was inadequate to address the odours.

-GFL then made an interim application for adjustments to certain deadlines and requirements in the permit that would take effect on March 1, 2020.
+GFL then made an interim application under section 15 of the Administrative Tribunals Act (“ATA”) for adjustments to certain deadlines and requirements in the permit that would take effect on March 1, 2020.
 In particular, GFL sought an interim variation of permit terms: regarding the use of “odour units” as an emission limit and compliance mechanism effective March 1, 2020, and related reporting requirements; and, setting March 1, 2020 as the start-up date for GFL’s new composting facility and the end of its existing facility’s operations.
 For some permit terms, GFL sought extensions to later dates in 2020, and for other terms it sought an extension until after the Board issued its decision on the merits of the appeals.

 Shortly after GFL applied for an interim order, the Resident Appellants also applied for an interim order.
 They sought to vary and add terms in the permit pending the Board’s decision on the merits of the appeals.
 They also sought an order requiring that a separate permit be issued to GFL for the substantially new facility it was constructing on the same site as the existing composting facility.
 In a separate decision issued the same day as its decision on GFL’s application, the Board denied the Resident Appellants’ application for an interim order (Decision No. 2018-EMA-020(a), 022(a) – 028(a), 031(a) – 034(a), 036(a) – 040(a)).